While council tax is charged on residential properties, most non-residential properties have a non-domestic equivalent levied on them.

 How are business rates calculated?

-It’s also possible that, once your rates have been calculated, you’ll come to the conclusion that there’s been an error in the calculation process.
-If you think this may have happened to you, get in touch with your local authority to find out how to ask for your property’s rateable value to be re-assessed.
+If you think this may have happened to you, contact your local authority to find out how to ask for your property’s rateable value to be re-assessed.

 Find out your business rates valuation